-A workshop proposal written for Para Lab, in response to a workshop with Proximity collective:
+A meander workshop proposal written for Para Lab, in response to a walking workshop by Ann Carragher with Proximity collective

 Meander task outline

 1/ Your task is to meander between points A and B as indirectly as possible by a route of your own choosing.
 One participant [probably me] will be tasked with recording the meander; making observations and notes.